 How event insurance can help during the coronavirus

 - Venue or surrounding buildings.
 Some policies include provisions for damage to your venue or surrounding areas that prevent people from attending your event.
 You might build a case for physical damage if the venue or nearby areas closed due to a coronavirus case.
+However, this could be difficult to prove or involve a lengthy claims process.

 When might my canceled event not qualify for coverage?